-- Level 1: Quoted prices (without adjustments) in an active market of identical assets and liabilities. - Level 2: Inputs which are not quoted prices which are included in level 1, which are directly or indirectly observable. - Level 3: Inputs which are not based on observable market data, as described in Note 6 Biological Assets.
-Investments in financial assets measured at fair value through profit or loss (investments in companies in the biomed sector) are mostly performed using the OPM valuation technique (without using market data), as described in Note 10.
+- Level 1: Quoted prices (without adjustments) in an active market of identical assets and liabilities (See Note 7). - Level 2: Inputs which are not quoted prices which are included in level 1, which are directly or indirectly observable. - Level 3: Inputs which are not based on observable market data, as described in Note 6 Biological Assets, and Note 11 Investments in financial assets measured at fair value through profit or loss (investments in companies in the biomed sector).